Cs586/IS601-CalculatorProject/README.md

 ### IS601 MiniProject #2 - Calculator
 #### Contributor: Harrison Lu

-This project is currently capable of running 6 basic functions:
+This fork of the project is currently capable of running 6 basic functions:
 1. Addition
 2. Subtraction
 3. Multiplication